Advocating community partnerships -- Modeling innovative methods to grow healthy foods

-Internship Description: The Agriculture Production & Education Intern will assist the Agricultural Innovation Manager & the Hydroponics & Greenhouse Program Director in all aspects of farm production and educational programming at The Farm.
+Internship Description: The Agriculture Production & Education Intern will assist the Agricultural Innovation Manager in all aspects of farm production and educational programming at The Farm.
 This will include a variety of tasks, including assisting with the management of The Farm’s raised bed gardens, vegetable production fields, and the fruit tree orchard.
 The intern will also assist in the construction and management of The Farm’s new hydroponic and aquaponics systems.
-The intern will work with the Agricultural Innovation Manager in the development of agriculture education curriculum and may also participate in educational workshops and presentations.
-They may be asked to represent Greater Washington County Food Bank and The Farm at outreach and networking events.
+The intern will work with the Agricultural Innovation Manager in the development of agriculture education curriculum and may also participate in educational workshops and presentations (currently, educational programming is being conducted virtually due to Covid-19).
 The intern will also have the opportunity to learn about grant writing and may assist with research, writing parts of grant applications, and data collection as part of this process.
 The intern may be asked to assist in overseeing volunteer groups who come to the food bank to volunteer at The Farm.
 Tasks will include both indoor office work as well as farm tasks outside.
 The specific projects assigned to the intern can be customized to the intern’s interests and skill set.
+We practice social distancing and Covid-19 mitigation measures, and are still able to operate as an essential service.

 Qualifications/Skills: Farming and gardening experience is a plus, but is not required.
 We are willing to teach you agriculture skills as long as you demonstrate a strong interest in our work and a desire to learn.
 We are looking for hard workers who can work independently when necessary, and also work well as part of a team.
 Interns must be flexible, as the tasks and work conditions on a farm can change quickly due to the weather and other factors.
 Interns should have a strong interest in food systems and social justice.
 Interns should be able to lift at least 30-50lbs, and some physical activity will be required as part of internship responsibilities.